bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: ' '
       -
         type: text
         text: 'First, hybridization of settler-colonial liberal-capitalist democracy with Indigenous normative rights cannot achieve deep structural reform when embedding one lifeworld into another.
-Federalism as a political construct is rooted in notions of racial privilege.
+Federalism, as a political construct, is rooted in notions of racial privilege.
 Therefore, subordination of Indigenous rights, laws, jurisdiction and sovereignty will continue at the transnational and global levels.
-Indigenous cultural and social interests also remain subject to infringement by way of a state rights-recognition model.
-Indigenous socio-cultural interests suffer negative impacts due to their inferior status as “negative rights”'
+Indigenous cultural and social interests also remain subject to infringement under a state rights-recognition model and will continue to suffer negative impacts due to their inferior status as “negative rights”'
       -
         type: text
         marks: